 THE BILL DOUGLAS WORKING PAPERS by ARIELLE WOODS

 The Bill Douglas Cinema Museum holds over 75,000 artefacts on the history of the moving image.
 The core of this collection was put together by Bill Douglas and his friend Peter Jewell.
 After Bill’s death in 1991 Peter donated the collection to the University. .
 Bill Douglas was also an accomplished British filmmaker director of the Bill Douglas Trilogy and Comrades.
 His films are now lauded as some of the most important in British cinema history.
 We are delighted to announce that we have now acquired Bill Douglas’s working papers, which form a comprehensive and fascinating record of his work and his struggles to get his unique vision onto the screen.
 Thanks to the generosity of The Bill Douglas and Peter Jewell Trust, intern Arielle Woods catalogued the collection for the museum and describes the process and some of the highlights of the papers below.
-The papers are available to be accessed by researchers and details can be found here A PhD studentship has been advertised this June to allow a scholar to interpret the papers and put them in the context of the British film industry in the 1970s and 1980s (link).
+The papers are available to be accessed by researchers and details can be found here.
+Amelia watts undertook a PhD studentship between 2018-2022 to interpret the papers and put them in the context of the British film industry in the 1970s and 1980s.

 Arielle says: As an intern I was tasked with organising and cataloguing the enormous amount of material provided to the museum by Peter Jewell and additional members of Douglas' production crew, which is now able to be accessed by the public.
 The papers largely consists of material from Bill's "poor-man's epic" Comrades including early script drafts, a full storyboard, production designs from Michael Pickwoad, continuity folders from Penny Eyles, stills, programmes, reviews and even journal entries from Bill himself.
 The papers also contain a never before seen script draft of My Childhood, the only surviving storyboard of My Ain Folk and correspondence regarding many aspects of the Bill Douglas Trilogy's production.
 The working papers also cover: his time teaching at Strathclyde University - including various lectures he gave, finished scripts from unrealized projects, and personal papers and correspondence from friends and neighbors who often helped with his films.